-The Transforming Autism Project is seeking a new Trustee to join its board.
+The Transforming Autism Project is seeking to create a new Trustee Board.

 The Person and the Role

 Given the above, our Board needs to be a little more operational (as opposed to purely governing) than it will be once we're fully established, perhaps overseeing and actively supporting other volunteers in an area of the charity, although this will depend on the person and their specialism.
 Each will also be a natural Ambassador for the charity.

 We are looking for people to serve as Trustees who:

 - are deeply passionate about our charity’s mission and values (ideally with a close personal connection to autism and/or parenting an autistic child)

 - can bring experience, specialist skills and a strong relevant network (at least one person should have strong understanding/experience of how to set up a charity board from a governance and a culture point of view and make it successful.
 Other key skills we are looking for are: Fundraising, Finance, a credible Autism Specialist, Marketing, legal, HR, IT, etc, and it would be ideal for as many of the board as possible to be either parents of autistic children or autistic themselves - or both)

 - have the availability and commitment to actively and energetically drive the charity forwards, and willing to be seen internally and externally as active charity leaders.

 This makes the opportunity an exciting and potentially very rewarding one for Trustees who like the sound of this, as they will be truly at the heart from the outset of turning our important mission into a reality, building a culture with our values at the centre, and establishing ourselves as a credible force offering real value to society.

 It would be ideal if most or all of our Board is within travelling distance of London to make it possible to meet when needed, though we will consider other arrangements for exceptional candidates from further afield.
 Our charity is based in TW13, though currently with no offices.